wannabehero/zkwordo/README.md

 The project uses ZKSnarks and on-chain proof verification.

 ## TODO
-- [ ] Add a script to generate word bytes
+- [x] Add a script to generate word bytes
-- [ ] Add scripts to work with Zokrates from nodejs env + interact with the contract
+- [x] Add scripts to work with Zokrates from nodejs env + interact with the contract
-- [ ] Fix tests to work with Verifier
+- [x] Fix tests to work with Verifier
+- [ ] Deploy metadata server
+- [ ] Deploy to testnets
+- [ ] Create simple one-page POC UI
 - [ ] Extend the documentation
-- [ ] Deploy to testnets

 ### Zokrates usage